 Snapchat is a mobile-first app with more than 185 million daily active users, many of whom are open to receiving communications from restaurants.
 What makes it different from Facebook, Twitter, Instagram, Yelp, etc. is the nature of its content - with candid snaps of artisan cocktails and fun stories of chefs preparing ingredients for the weekend special, Snapchat can surely drive foot traffic to your restaurant.

-Plus, Snapchat’s content is available for a set time period, which makes it an ideal tool for delivering promotions that create a sense of urgency and excitement.
+Plus, Snapchat’s content is available for a set time period, which makes it an ideal tool for delivering promotions and restaurant marketing that create a sense of urgency and excitement.

 It’s easy to get started on Snapchat.
 All you need to do is create an account and give it a face by uploading a profile image.
 But once you have your account, what are the next steps for your restaurant’s promotion on Snapchat?
 No one wants to follow an account that just posts generic images, so with Snapchat, there’s some additional work that goes into building and retaining a follower base.